 Deputy Capitol Police Chief Bell said at the press conference after Melvin was arrested, “I would like to express my appreciation for all our officers.
 The Supreme Court officers, everybody did an outstanding job to keep the Congressional campus safe today.”
 There was no disruption to activities inside the Capitol and Supreme Court buildings during the incident, police said.

 Bell added, “It’s still an active investigation.
 We don’t have the motivation at this time.”
 Bell was asked if Melvin was in Washington, D.C. on January 6 during the pro-Trump riot at the U.S. Capitol and he replied, “As I mentioned, we are still investigating and that is about all I can say on that right now.”

 It was not immediately clear if Melvin has hired an attorney who could speak on his behalf and he could not be reached for comment by Heavy.
-Details about Melvin’s first court appearance and where he was being held in custody were also not immediately available.
+Details about where Melvin’s case from October 2021 stands were not immediately available.